-- (1) For series, the grant is for up to 30 per cent of the eligible German production costs, not to exceed 6 million euros per season. - (2) For fictional series with German production costs of at least 24 million euros and at least 70 points in the test of cultural characteristics pursuant to Schedule 1, the maximum grant per season is, in derogation from subsection (1), not to exceed - 7.2 million euros for fictional series with German production costs of up to 32 million euros, - 10.5 million euros for fictional series with German production costs of up to 40 million euros, - 20 million euros for fictional series with German production costs of more than 40 million euros. - (3) The amount of the grant is irrespective of whether individual episodes of a season are funded or the entire season is funded.
+- (1) For series, the grant is for up to 20 per cent of the eligible German production costs, not to exceed, per season, - 2.5 million euros for series with German production costs of up to 20 million euros, - 4 million euros for series with German production costs of more than 20 million euros. - (2) For fictional series with German production costs of at least 24 million euros and at least 70 points in the test of cultural characteristics pursuant to Schedule 1, the grant is for up to 25 per cent of the eligible German productions costs, not to exceed, per season. - 6 million euros for fictional series with German production costs of up to 32 million euros, - 8 million euros for fictional series with German production costs of up to 40 million euros, - 10 million euros for fictional series with German production costs of more than 40 million euros. - (3) The amount of the grant is irrespective of whether individual episodes of a season are funded or the entire season is funded.